Parents FAQ

 When and where do Groups meet?

-Groups typically meet once a week for an hour.
+Groups typically meet once a week for 1 to 1.5 hours.
 In most cases, the program also includes weekend activities like hiking and camping.

 Help Centre